-- CCR was conditioned before being placed into the landfill.
-Water was added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill. - Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted.
+• CCR was conditioned before being placed into the landfill.
+Water was added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill.

+- Water spray was applied to the exposed CCR, including on the working face, as needed. - During high wind conditions, unloading operations at the working face were reduced or halted. - Areas that have achieved final elevations have been covered with soil and vegetated.